HF Transceiver - Band-Pass Filter Module

 And here is the same PCB populated with components to form a filter covering 3.0MHz to 4MHz:

-This is the filter modeled in RFSim99:
+This is the filter modelled in RFSim99:

 Click image to enlarge to full size! |